 4. Don’t turn your nose up at budget airlines

 The growing range of destinations offered by budget airlines has opened up travel opportunities for frugal travellers, especially throughout Asia – and the service can be pretty good!
 Given the price difference, it’s worth at least comparing the options.
-For example, budget providers offer return tickets to Sydney from Singapore for around half the cost of what the full service providers charge.
+For example, budget providers can offer return tickets to Sydney from Singapore for hundreds of dollars less than what full service providers charge.
 Singapore is also a great hub for travelling onto other Asian cities, with Scoot, Jetstar Asia and Air Asia all offering cheap flights.

 5. Consider one-way tickets